 Particle radiation therapy

-in radiosurgery techniques.
+be used for radiosurgery.
 Internal hadron therapy is another type of particle radiation

 kills the cancer cells.
-The advantage of this method is that it can be used to treat
+The benefit of this method is that it can be used to treat

-3D conformal radiation therapy
+3-D conformal radiation therapy

 for more precise treatment planning.

 Intensity-modulated radiation therapy (IMRT)

 normal tissues around the area being treated.

 tumor tissue.
 The tagged antibodies may be given directly into an artery or under

 What is the treatment for?

-Why do I need this particular treatment?
+Why do I need this treatment?

 How many times have you done this treatment?

-Are there better alternatives?
+Are there better options?